DijendraKyada/NYC-Taxi-Analysis/README.md

 ___Logic:___ There are quite a few interpretation we can do on this dataset.
 We did one of that on latitude and longitude.
 Another analysis we could do is on number of passengers.

 #### 1. Total number of passengers:
  Before we move any further lets just count the number of passenger.
-We can count as total number of passenger carried by a taxi in this dataset or total number of passenger took taxi trip in a given.
+We can count as total number of passenger carried by a taxi in this dataset or total number of passenger took taxi trips.
 I calculated total number of passengers who took taxi trips in this dataset in a given hour as this will help in further analysis.

  Code: I just used grouping for this.